 Transparency Rules -Employment Law Tribunal Pricing

 Employment law can be complicated, and when disputes arise it can seem daunting at first.
-We (Mandy and Sean) have successfully been guiding clients through the Employment Tribunal litigation process for a number of years (see Meet the Team for more information about our experience).
-More recently, as
+We (Mandy and Sean) have successfully been guiding clients through the Employment Tribunal litigation process for a number of years (meet the team for more information about our experience).
+More recently, as Talem Law, we have been continuing to advise on contentious matters.
+We have the advantage of acting for both employers and employees, which gives us a valuable insight into the thought processes of each side and means that we can often find a solution which is both cost-effective and agreeable to all, without the need for costly Tribunal proceedings.

 We feel it is important that you know about our pricing before we start work for you.
-As each case we handle is different, it is difficult to give exact figures, and we will discuss with you our hourly rates or whether in your matter it would be possible to agree a fixed fee or agreed fee.
-By way of an example, our pricing range for bringing and defending claims for unfair or wrongful dismissal are listed below: –
+As each case we handle is different, it is difficult to give exact figures, and we will discuss with you our hourly rates (currently £200 per hour excluding VAT and reviewed and updated with effect from 1st November each year) or whether in your matter it would be possible to agree a fixed fee or agreed fee.
+We are currently below the VAT threshold and therefore do not charge VAT at present on our fees but for completeness, the VAT standard rate is 20%.
+By way of an example, our pricing range for bringing and defending claims for unfair or wrongful dismissal in the Employment Tribunal (excluding disbursements) are listed below: –

 It is important to note that many cases are settled without the need for a hearing before an Employment Tribunal and we work hard at all times to avoid unnecessary expenditures.
+We will also advise you on whether the potential award an applicant could receive will justify the costs, and we would monitor this throughout a matter.
 In estimating likely costs we are required to assume that the case actually reaches and is heard at a hearing.

 What could make a case more complex?